Hidden service descriptors: encryption format

 STRING_CONSTANT = "hsdir-encrypted-data"

-If client authorization is disabled the 'descriptor_cookie' field is left blank.
+If restricted discovery is disabled the 'descriptor_cookie' field is left blank.

 The ciphertext is placed on the "encrypted" field of the descriptor.